-We aim at estimating with more precision the energy consumption based on defined technological choices, and provide also paths for optimisation, for instance with studies on Energy Storage Systems that may accumulate energy during the pulse of the machines of the complex and give it back when necessary, thus reducing dramatically the energy pulled from the network, and also minimising the perturbations on the high voltage lines.
+We will therefore aim at estimating with more precision the energy consumption based on defined technological choices, and provide paths for optimisation, for instance with studies on Energy Storage Systems that may accumulate energy during the pulse of the machines of the complex and give it back when necessary, thus reducing dramatically the energy pulled from the network, and also minimising the perturbations on the high voltage lines.

+Synergies

-Another motivation for the study is to explore known synergies with other fields of science that may provide further motivations for its construction.
+Another motivation for this project is to explore synergies with other fields of science that may provide further motivations for its construction.
 Due to its modularity, the Muon Collider may serve as platform to associate other facilities such as Neutrino Factories and radioactive beam facilities downstream the production target.

 Many technologies to be developed for the MC may find application in other fields of science and on society.
 High Field solenoids are equally used in medical applications, in material science and in energy applications.
 Target technology challenges arise as well in other fields of physics (Neutrino factories, Radioactive ion beam and nuclear physics facilities), as well as for energy applications (e.g. studies for compatibility between liquid metals used as targets and metallic vessels).

 Energy optimisation techniques find natural application in any other project requiring large, pulsed power sources, and may profit or benefit of research on storage systems (e.g. batteries).